The Coddling of the American Mind: Development

+Policy Discussions

+Lukianoff and Haidt argue that campus policies rooted in safetyism, driven by the three "Great Untruths," prioritize emotional safety over intellectual rigor, harming students' resilience and open dialogue.
+They critique practices like trigger warnings (e.g., alerts about potentially distressing course content), safe spaces (e.g., designated areas to avoid challenging ideas), and bias-response teams (e.g., administrative units addressing non-criminal offensive speech), which they see as shielding students from discomfort at the expense of free inquiry.
+These policies often stem from a "common enemy identity politics" approach, which the authors contrast with "common humanity identity politics."
+Drawing on social psychology, they describe the former as uniting groups against perceived adversaries, framing conflicts as good versus evil, akin to the Bedouin proverb: "Me against my brother; me and my brother against our cousin; me, my brother, and cousin against the stranger."
+This divisive approach, tied to the third "Great Untruth" (life as a battle between good and evil people), fuels call-out culture and a hostile speech climate on campuses, where fear of anonymous reporting or shaming discourages open expression.
+By contrast, common humanity identity politics, exemplified by civil rights leaders like Martin Luther King Jr., emphasizes shared values and inclusion, advocating for equal dignity while fostering unity.
+The authors argue that universities should reject policies that enable divisive identity politics and instead adopt frameworks like the Chicago principles on free speech, which prioritize open dialogue and exposure to diverse ideas.
+They advocate for a trusting "speak up culture" where students and faculty can share opinions without fear of punishment, promoting intellectual progress and emotional resilience.

 Release

 The book reached number eight on The New York Times hardcover nonfiction best-sellers list.
 It spent four weeks on the list.

 Reception

 Edward Luce of the Financial Times praised the book, saying the authors "do a great job of showing how 'safetyism' is cramping young minds."
-Conor Friedersdorf, writing in The Atlantic, gave the book a positive review.
 Writing for The New York Times, Thomas Chatterton Williams praised the book's explanations and analysis of recent college campus trends as "compelling".
+Historian Niall Ferguson and journalist Conor Friedersdorf also gave the book positive reviews.

-Writing for The Washington Post, Michael S. Roth, president of Wesleyan University, gave the book a mixed review, questioning the book's assertion that students today are "disempowered because they’ve been convinced they are fragile."
-Roth said that the authors' "insights on the dangers of creating habits of 'moral dependency' are timely and important."
-Moira Weigel, writing for The Guardian, criticized Lukianoff and Haidt for insisting that "the crises moving young people to action are all in their heads."
-The authors say that the students suffer from pathological cognitive distortions that fuel their activism and can be corrected by using self-help methods the authors provide based on CBT.
-She says that the authors have created their own speech codes, which includes the cant of progress.
+Writing for The Washington Post, Michael S. Roth, president of Wesleyan University, gave the book a mixed review.
+He questioned the book's assertion that students today are "disempowered because they've been convinced they are fragile" but said that the authors' "insights on the dangers of creating habits of 'moral dependency' are timely and important."